-In addition, it is important to note that driving our culture by ensuring that we implement strategies which focus on enabling our people to create an engaging and high performing work culture ensures that staff are in the best position to deliver exceptional service to our residents.
+It is important to note that by ensuring we implement strategies that focus on enabling our people and creating an engaging and high-performing work culture, ensures that staff are in the best position to deliver exceptional service to our residents.

-Addition of Business Partner 2023 anticipated for a June 2023 implementation: \$69,075 wages including benefits (six months compensation).
+Addition of Business Partner 2023 anticipated for a July 2023 implementation: \$69,075 wages including benefits (six months compensation).